zijunj/CS506_Lab2/README.md

-# Lab02: Image Compression using KMeans
+# Lab 2: Image Compression using KMeans

 ---